Advanced Packaging Part 2 - Review Of Options/Use From Intel, TSMC, Samsung, AMD, ASE, Sony, Micron, SKHynix, YMTC, Tesla, and Nvidia

 With InFO-R (RDL), TSMC can package a chip with high IO density, complex routing, and/or multiple chips.
 The most common products with InFO-R are Apple iPhone and Mac chips, but there are a wide variety of mobile chips, communications platforms, accelerators, and even networking switch ASICs.
 Samsung has also gotten wins in the networking switch ASIC fanout market with Cisco Silicon One.
 The advancements moving forward with InFO-R will mostly relate to scaling to larger package sizes with more power consumption and IO.

-There have been quite a few rumors that AMD will move to fan out packaging for their upcoming Zen 4 client (pictured above) and server CPUs.
-SemiAnalysis can confirm that Zen 4 based desktop and server products will use a fan out.
-This fan out will then be packaged traditionally on top of a standard organic substrate which will have LGA pins on the bottom of this.
-The company packaging these products and technical reason for moving to fan out will be revealed behind the paywall.
+Edited April: There have been quite a few rumors that AMD will move to fan out packaging for their upcoming Zen 4 client (pictured above) and server CPUs.
+SemiAnalysis attempted to confirm that Zen 4 based desktop and server products will use a fan out.
+This package will then be packaged traditionally on top of a standard organic substrate which will have LGA pins on the bottom of this.
+The company packaging these products and technical reason for moving or not moving to fan out will be revealed behind the paywall.

 A standard package will have the core substrate followed by 2 to 5 levels of redistribution layers (RDL) on each side, including more advanced integrated fanouts.
 TSMC’s InFO-SoIS (system on integrated substrate) takes this concept to the next level.
 It offers up to 14 redistribution layers (RDL) which enables very complex routing between dies.
 There is an additional layer of higher density routing layers on the substrate near the dies.